Code-Institute-Submissions/GurraT-LittleS/README.md

 ### Version control for this repository is managed within GitHub and Gitpod using main as default branch for the project

-- To start with a New Respository was created in GitHub, named LittleS
+- To start with a New Repository was created in GitHub, named LittleS
-- LittleS was than linked to Gitpod pressing the green button Gitpod in the newly created Respository
+- LittleS was than linked to Gitpod pressing the green button Gitpod in the newly created Repository
-- Gitpod was than used as an editor for creating the code in this project
+- Gitpod was then used as an editor for creating the code in this project
-- Python3 -m http.server was used in the Gitpod terminal to see newly made code in the webbrowser under port 8000
+- Python3 -m http.server was used in the Gitpod terminal to see newly made code in the web browser under port 8000
 - New or modified files are staged using the git add . command in the Gitpod terminal
 - The changes are committed using git commit -m command in the Gitpod terminal.
-- The comitted changes are pushed from Gitpod to GitHub using the git push command.
+- The committed changes are pushed from Gitpod to GitHub using the git push command.
-- The code was deployed in GitHub selecting main branch under setting in LittleS Respository
+- The code was deployed in GitHub selecting main branch under setting in LittleS Repository

 ---